 Stop buying single-use kitchenware

-The use of plastic and paper utensils/cups/plates is a wasteful practice undertaken by the majority of American small businesses.
-One of the easiest ways to reduce waste for a business is to simply get rid of these unsustainable products and replace them with items that can simply be washed and reused.
+The use of plastic and paper utensil cups and plates is a wasteful practice undertaken by the majority of American small businesses.
+One of the easiest ways your office can support sustainability is to simply get rid of these unsustainable products and replace them with items that can be washed and reused.
 This alone will greatly increase small business sustainability.

 Get rid of K-cups and use a real coffee maker

 Although recycling plans for offices can sometimes mitigate the damages caused by these little plastic coffee ground containers, the number of these K-cups that fill up American landfills each day is frightful.
 Instead of contributing to this problem, business owners should think about how to make an office more environmentally friendly through the small changes that make a big difference – this includes using a traditional coffee maker over one that uses plastic K-cups along with the reusable glasses and mugs discussed previously.

 Reuse office supplies (when possible)

 Creating green incentives for small business employees will be just as effective in reducing office waste as replacing the plastic kitchenware with reusable supplies.
 When an employee brings 20 paperclips to their desk, uses 5, and throws out 15, they are not only wasting precious company money but also contributing to the waste problem that can be reduced so easily.